tylertitsworth/5th-age-srd/Classes/Barbarian.md

 #### Epic Feat

-You can use Building Frenzy twice a day.
+You can use Building Frenzy twice a full recovery.

 ---